ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 ## Configure your cluster to forward logs to the {{site.data.keyword.loganalysisshort}} service
 {: #step3}

 When an application is deployed, logs are collected automatically by the {{site.data.keyword.containershort}}.
-However, logs are not automatically forwarded to the {{site.data.keyword.loganalysisshort}} service.
-You must create one or more [logging configurations](/docs/services/CloudLogAnalysis/containers/containers_kubernetes.html#log_sources) in your cluster that define:
+To forward these logs to the {{site.data.keyword.loganalysisshort}} service, you must create one or more [logging configurations](/docs/services/CloudLogAnalysis/containers/containers_kubernetes.html#log_sources) in your cluster that define:
 * Where logs are to be forwarded.
 You can forward logs to the account domain or to a space domain.
 * What logs are forwarded to the {{site.data.keyword.loganalysisshort}} service for analysis.

-### Configure your cluster to forward stderr and stdout logs to the {{site.data.keyword.loganalysisshort}} service
+### Configure your cluster to forward stderr and stdout logs
 {: #containerlogs}

+1. From the IBM Cloud Dashboard, select the **org** and **space** where you want to create your **Log Analysis** service.

+2. From the [Catalog](https://console.bluemix.net/catalog/), create a **Log Analysis** service.

-1. Run the following command to send *stdout* and *stderr* log files to the {{site.data.keyword.loganalysisshort}} service:
+3. Run the following command to send *stdout* and *stderr* log files to the {{site.data.keyword.loganalysisshort}} service:

     ```
-    bx cs logging-config-create mycluster --logsource container --namespace '*' --type ibm --hostname EndPoint --port 9091 --org OrgName --space SpaceName
+    bx cs logging-config-create mycluster --logsource application --type ibm --hostname EndPoint --port 9091 --org OrgName --space SpaceName
     ```
     {: codeblock}

     where
-    * *mycluster* is the name of the cluster.
+    * *mycluster* is the name of your cluster.
     * *EndPoint* is the URL to the logging service in the region where the {{site.data.keyword.loganalysisshort}} service is provisioned.
 For a list of endpoints, see [Endpoints](/docs/services/CloudLogAnalysis/log_ingestion.html#log_ingestion_urls).
     * *OrgName* is the name of the organization where the space is available.
     * *SpaceName* is the name of the space where the {{site.data.keyword.loganalysisshort}} service is provisioned.